witchkaa/finance_manager/README.md

 - compare plans: see stats based off your planned expenses + incomes

-- mark expense/income done: delete it from the planed list and change your budget according to it being done
+- mark expense/income done: delete it from the planned list and change your budget accorsing to it being done

 - remove expense/income: delete it without budget changes